alisonfuller/Coloradicals/README.md

-Parts
+Parts and Prices

-Price

-Vent from Resource
+Vent from Resource  $9.21

-$9.21

-LCD from Sparkfun
+LCD from Sparkfun  $38.32

-$38.32

-Male to Female adapters
+ Male to Female adapters $3.99

-$3.99

-Servo Motor from Sparkfun
+ Servo Motor from Sparkfun $31.99

-$31.99

-Total

-$83.51
+ Total  $83.51

-Remaining

-$291.49
+Remaining  $291.49

 Timeline